argoproj/argo-workflows/docs/quick-start.md

 This will serve the UI on <https://localhost:2746>.
 Due to the self-signed certificate, you will receive a TLS error which you will need to manually approve.

 > Pay close attention to the URI.
 It uses `https` and not `http`.
-Navigating to `http://localhost:2746` result in server-side error that breaks the port-forwarding.
+Navigating to `http://localhost:2746` results in a server-side error that breaks the port forwarding.

 ## Install the Argo Workflows CLI